The ‘Avengers: Endgame’ Scene That Still Feels ‘Forced’ and Unnecessary

 What made people think the Endgame scene was too forced was the cast lining up single file to go help Captain Marvel.
 Fans above point out Carol Danvers hardly needed any help, even if the sight of the women coming to her aid was inspiring in the abstract.

 Having to make it look manipulative created a bigger problem compared to organic fight scenes in Infinity War.
-Yet, what does this mean for more women in the MCU as Phase Four soon kicks in?
+Yet, what does this mean for more women in the MCU as the studio kicks off Phase Five?

 Down the road, the newly assembled Avengers team may also be mostly women if going by the comic book story of the A-Force.
 Many rumors still permeate about Marvel making a movie centered on this group.